GerritCodeReview/plugins_github/github-plugin/src/main/resources/Documentation/config.md

 Default: AES/ECB/PKCS5Padding

 github-key.<key-id>.secretKeyAlgorithm
-: the algorithm to be used to encrypt the provided password.
+: The algorithm to be used to encrypt the provided password.
 Available algorithms are described in the [Cipher section](https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#cipher-algorithm-names) of the Java Cryptography Architecture Standard Algorithm Name Documentation.\